lcthomas/eng696s20/schedule.md

 Due by 12 am Wednesday, Feb 26:
 * Full draft of workshop 1 writing

 We will not meet as a group this week.
-Instead, sometime over the course of the previous week and this week, you will set up an individual meeting with me.
+Instead, you will set up an individual meeting with me.
 We will discuss my feedback on your ideal outline, your revision plan, any challenges or problems you foresee or are facing in writing your piece, and any questions you might have.

 ----